-By the time you read this, Christmas will be pretty much dusted and done.
-The New Year sales, as much a part of the season as wishing for snow and not getting any, are the final big draw onto the high streets until Valentine’s Day.
-January and February are quieter times for the high street, and therefore for many coffee businesses.
-That’s an opportunity in our book.
+By the time you read this, Christmas will be pretty much done and dusted.
+The New Year sales, as much a part of the season as wishing for snow and not getting any, are the final big draw onto the high streets until Valentines Day.
+January and February are quieter times for the high street, with many pockets still feeling the squeeze from Christmas.
+However, whilst other coffee shops roll over and accept this period of regular downtime, ensure your coffee shop makes the most of it.
 Welcome in the New Year, then make some coffee shop commitments you’ll stick to.
-Last year we published our easy new year resolutions for coffee shops and catering businesses.
-They’re just as applicable this year.

-But how many did you put into practice?
+But if you have set resolutions in the past, how many did you actually put into practise?